teguh02/ofi-php-framework/README.md

 <ul>
     <li> A PHP framework that takes the concept of the famous laravel and codeigniter framework </li>
-    <li> A PHP Framework with more complect and mini than laravel
+    <li> A PHP Framework with more complect and fast
 </ul>

 ### Teams